Current AirScout versions (V1.3.x.x) - Frequently Asked Questions

 The best way is to maintain your location at QRZ.COM.
 Simply open your/create a new account and update your location by entering numeric lat/long information or by dragging the needle on the map.

-The elevation (above sea level) of My Station / DX Station is grayed out.
+The elevation (above sea level) of My Station / DX Station is not correct and cannot be set.
 Where can I set it to correct values?

 I'd like to observe the propagation path to multiple QSO partners at one time.
-Why is this not possible in AirScout?
+Is this possible in AirScout?

 --- END ---